wttech/AEM-Rules-for-SonarQube/src/main/resources/rules/AEM-12.md

-Fields that are annotated with @JcrProperty should not be access from within constructor.
+Fields that are annotated with @JcrProperty should not be accessed from within constructor.

 == Example